Last Updated on

 Where?
 The closest metro stops are Drassanes or Liceu on the L3, Sant Antoni on the L2, Paral-lel on the L2 or L3.

 5 Get lost in the labyrinth park of Horta

 The Parc del Laberint d’Horta is the oldest garden in Barcelona, and is a gorgeous place to bring a date to!
 The labyrinth opened in 1791, and is a wonderful quiet space away from the hustle and bustle in the city center.
 In addition to the labyrinth, you’ll find beautiful sculptures, gardens and ponds.
-Bring a picnic and enjoy one of the most underrated green spaces in the city.
+Do as the locals do and bring a picnic and enjoy one of the most underrated green spaces in the city.